Board of Directors

 Ladson, South Carolina

-Dr. Vito Speciale received his Doctor of Podiatric Medicine degree from Des Moines University College of Podiatric Medicine and completed residency training at the Western Pennsylvania Hospital and West Houston Medical Center in 2004.
+Dr. Vito Speciale received his Doctor of Podiatric Medicine from Des Moines University College of Podiatric Medicine and completed residency training at Western Pennsylvania Hospital and the West Houston Medical Center.

-He became board certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery in 2009 by the American Board of Podiatric Surgery (now the American Board of Foot and Ankle Surgery) and has been an active volunteer within the organization since, starting with field testing the oral exams and being an oral examiner.
+He became ABFAS Board Certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery in 2009 and has been an active volunteer within the organization since, starting with field testing the oral exams and being an oral examiner.
 He currently serves on the Didactic Review Working Group and as a Case Reviewer.